elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 Finally, beware of redundant code comments, such as code comments that are describing the exact same as the code:

-    # Total is the sum of the batch and invidual entries
+    # Total is the sum of the batch and individual entries
     total = batch_sum + individual_sum

 In summary, documentation is a contract with users of your API (who do not necessarily have access to source) and code comments are for those who interact directly with the source.
 You can learn and express many different things about your software by separating those two concepts.